 Beechenhurst lies in the heart of the forest, and is a great place to start your adventure.
 Discover the Sculpture Trail, play area, cafe, shop, climbing tower and Tree Top Junior..

-Superworm trail coming soon!
-From the creators of The Gruffalo and Gruffalo's Child, the hugely popular children's story Superworm will be coming to the forest from 13 March 2015.
-Superworm tells the story of how a superworm and his mini-beast friends defeat the villainous Wizard Lizard.
+From the creators of The Gruffalo and Gruffalo's Child, Superworm tells the story of how a superworm and his mini-beast friends defeat the villainous Wizard Lizard.
 Trail open from March to October 2015.
 Sign up to be the first to hear more at www.forestry.gov.uk/superworm

 Beechenhurst is the starting point for the famous Sculpture Trail, there are additional waymarked walks of varying lengths beginning from the site.

 The main play area includes a zip wire, swings and fireman's pole and a mini picnic area.
 There is a separate toddler area for our younger visitors.
 Please note that maintenance works are being carried out this month - the zip wire will be out of action the w/c October 12th.

 Serving fresh coffee and homemade cakes amongst a range of tasty hot and cold food options from 10am - 4pm.
 Tel 01594 368009.
 Sorry but card payments can not be taken.
 Contain-A-Cafe will be in place until refurbishment works have taken place on the lodge building.

 Forest of Dean Adventure